Payedas7/Python-API/README.md

-Humidity changes when temperatures change.
-Because warm air can hold more water vapor than cool air, relative humidity falls when the temperature rises if no moisture is added to the air.
+Humidity√ächanges when temperatures change.
+Because warm air√äcan√ähold more water vapor than cool air, relative√ähumidity√äfalls when the√ätemperature√ärises if no moisture is added to the air.
 As we know from the first graph that temperatures are typically warmer approaching the Equator and cooler approaching the Poles so the humidity higher in the places near Equator and lesser towards Poles.
 * Latitude Vs. Cloudiness: